ulyssegerkens/printf/readme.md

 </h1>

 ## ℹ️ General informations
-Version: 15.
 Bonus not included.
 Subject attached. </br>
 Basic implementation of printf.
 Straightforward code and as clean as possible.</br>

 ## 🎉 Testing